obazl/sealark/bindings/scheme/doc/devguide.md

    1: TK_RBRACK 69
 ```

+Length is not meaningful for most nodes, so the length op will return
+#<undefined>.
+Bindings always have a length of 2 (key and value).

 We have multiple ways of counting subnodes:

 * `(length nd)` counts the semantic subnodes like strings and ints,